 RMSProp

-RMSProp, or Root Mean Squared Propagation, is an adaptive learning rate optimization algorithm widely used in training deep learning models.
-It addresses the limitations of traditional gradient descent methods, particularly in scenarios with non-convex loss surfaces.
+RMSProp, or Root Mean Squared Propagation, is an adaptive learning rate optimization algorithm designed to improve the training of deep learning models.
+It addresses the limitations of traditional gradient descent methods, particularly in non-convex optimization problems.
 By maintaining a moving average of the squared gradients, RMSProp adjusts the learning rates for each parameter individually, allowing for more effective convergence.
-This approach helps to mitigate issues like aggressive learning rate decay seen in other methods, such as Adagrad, enabling faster and more stable training.
-RMSProp is particularly beneficial in optimizing complex neural networks, enhancing their performance and efficiency.
+This method helps to mitigate issues like diminishing learning rates seen in algorithms like Adagrad, enabling faster and more stable training.
+RMSProp is widely used in various deep learning frameworks, including TensorFlow and Keras, due to its efficiency and adaptability.

 RMSProp